12 Great Delivery Business Ideas For 2025

 - High demand, especially among busy professionals and health-conscious consumers.

-- Subscription-based model offers recurring revenue.
+- The subscription-based model offers recurring revenue.

 - Opportunity for partnerships with local chefs and food suppliers.